-Mac and cheese is an American favorite that is versatile and which can be made in multiple ways.
-For example, you can make it from scratch with your choice of high-quality cheeses or you can make a boxed mac and cheese.
-In either case, the flavor can always be improved upon with the addition of herbs and spices.
+Mac and cheese is an American favorite that is versatile and can be made in multiple ways.
+For example, you can make it from scratch with your choice of high-quality cheeses, or you can make a boxed mac and cheese bought from the supermarket.
+In either case, the flavor can always be improved by adding herbs and spices.
 Because it can serve as a blank canvas, you have a range of options when it comes to the seasonings that you can add to it.

 Cayenne pepper powder